-Charles Macias, MD, MPH, Chief Clinical Systems Integration Officer, TEXAS CHILDREN’S HOSPITAL
+Charles Macias, MD, MPH, Chief Clinical Systems Integration Officer, Associate Professor of Pediatrics, Section of Emergency Medicine Director, BAYLOR COLLEGE OF MEDICINE/TEXAS CHILDREN'S HOSPITAL

 Houston-based Texas Children’s Hospital, the nation’s largest pediatric facility, is nationally renowned for providing world-class pediatric care as well as care to women through a full continuum of services.

 This presentation will explain the multiple factors that led the hospital to implement a clinical and data analytic framework to improve the quality of care delivery and management of patient populations by:

 Organizing permanent, integrated teams—consisting of clinicians, technologists, analysts and quality personnel, and charged with improving care through rapid cycle process improvement.